 There are more than 3,000 examples of contemporary art exhibited by over 200 artists, including works from : Miró, Christo, Bacon, Brossa, Ernst, Tápies, Chillida, Plensa, Dokoupil, Guinovart, Matta, Moore, etc. Many contemporary Malaga artists from the 1950’s to the present day are represented, including; Barbadillo, Brinkmann, Peinado, Stefan, Joaquín de Molina, Robert Harvey, Diego Santos, Carlos Durán, Bola Barrionuevo, Chema Lumbreras, Joaquín Ivars y Rogelio López Cuenca.

 This extraordinary house and Picasso Museum is well worth a visit during a day trip to Málaga.
-The opening hours are Monday to Sunday from 9.30 to 20.00, closed on Bank Holidays.
+The opening hours are usually Monday to Sunday from 9.30 to 20.00, closed on Bank Holidays.
 Admission is usually 1€.